 - Establish your budget

 - Decide on the engine type

 - Decide on the ideal length

 - Research brand integrity, longevity, customer support, and engineering

-Try renting a Class A motorhome first
+Should you rent a Class A motorhome first?

 Buying a new RV is a big decision.
 Remember to take your time, ask good questions, think logically, and listen to other owners of the RVs that are on your shortlist.